 Punctuality is a life skill that we promote and teach.
 When poor punctuality is witnessed the following consequences will be followed.
-Students who are 5 minutes or more late to lessons, will at the discretion of the SLT member on duty be placed into room 28 for truancy.
+Students who are late to lessons (5 minutes or more, or who leave their line up line), will be placed into room 28 for truancy.
 The student will follow the guidelines as laid out by the internal isolations section of this policy.

-Students who are late to school (after 8:30) will be set a break and lunch time detention, in line with the schools attendance policy.
+Students who are late to school (after 8:30) will be set a break and lunch time detention, in line with the school's attendance policy., there is an internal escalation for repeated behaviours of this kind.

-Students who are not fully equipped, as detailed on the schools website found here will be subject to a break and lunch time detention.
+Students who are not fully equipped, as detailed on the school's website found here will be subject to a break or lunch time detention.